jachym-hodek/TractSeg/TrainingGuide.md

-### FINAL NOTE: Before running everything, I recommend checking the Config class in base.py again, so all the variables are set correctly
+### FINAL NOTE: Before running everything, I recommend checking the Config class in base.py again, so all the variables are set correctly and make sure that .tractseg folder is in your home - "~" - directory

 ## RUNNING THE TRAINING